godotengine/godot-docs/classes/class_input.rst

 - void **set_custom_mouse_cursor** **(** :ref:`Resource<class_Resource>` image, :ref:`CursorShape<enum_Input_CursorShape>` shape=0, :ref:`Vector2<class_Vector2>` hotspot=Vector2( 0, 0 ) **)**

 Sets a custom mouse cursor image, which is only visible inside the game window.
 The hotspot can also be specified.
 Passing ``null`` to the image parameter resets to the system cursor.
-See enum ``CURSOR_*`` for the list of shapes.
+See :ref:`CursorShape<enum_Input_CursorShape>` for the list of shapes.

 ``image``'s size must be lower than 256×256.